Part 2. How to Manage Your Infrastructure as Code

 Going deeper on OpenTofu / Terraform

-Many of the examples in the rest of this blog post series involve provisioning infrastructure, and I use OpenTofu as the provisioning tool for most of these examples, so you may want to become more familiar with this toolset.
+Many of the examples in the rest of this blog post series involve provisioning infrastructure using OpenTofu, so you may want to become more familiar with this toolset.
 The best way to do that, with apologies for a bit of self-promotion, is to grab a copy of my other book, Terraform: Up & Running.

 Being able to use code to run a server is a huge advantage over managing it manually, but a single server is also a single point of failure.
 What if it crashes?
 What if the load exceeds the capacity of a single server?
 How do you roll out changes without downtime?
-These topics are the focus of Part 3, How to Deploy Your Apps.
+These topics move us into the domain of orchestration tools and managing apps, which is the focus of Part 3.